JohnIvn/SocketChat/README.md

 - Username Selection – Users can choose and display their own names.
 - Cross-Platform – Works on any device with a browser and access to the LAN.
 - Fast and Lightweight – Minimal latency and low system resource usage.

 ---

+## Release

+- Alternatively you can download the `.zip` file from the [Releases](https://github.com/JohnIvn/SocketChat/releases) section.

+---